 ●A bite victim has diabetes, liver disease, cancer, HIV-infection, or takes a medication that could weaken the immune system

 Tetanus is a serious, potentially life-threatening infection that can be transmitted by an animal or human bite.
-If you are not up-to-date with your tetanus vaccine, you will need a booster.
+Consequently, if you are not up-to-date with your tetanus vaccine, you will need a booster.

-If you were bitten by a dog that could be infected with rabies, you MUST seek medical attention to determine if a series of injections is needed to prevent rabies, which is usually a fatal illness.
+If a dog bit you, and it could potentially have rabies, you MUST seek medical attention to determine if you need a series of injections to prevent rabies.

 Walk-in to any of our clinics and talk to our providers.
-No appointment is necessary at our clinics and you’ll only wait minutes to be seen.
+No appointment is necessary at our clinics and you’ll only wait minutes to see a provider.
 You can call ahead at (917) 310-3371 and let us know you’re on the way or you can check in online.